Hinduism in the West Indies: Martinique

 Hinduism is followed in the Martinique by a small fraction of Indo-Martiniquais.
-As of 2007,Hinduism constitute 0.3% of the population of Martinique.
+As of 2007, Hinduism constitute 0.3% of the population of Martinique.

 Jamaica

 Jamaica was once home to 25,000 Hindus until the mid-20th century.
-However, most of them were converted to Christianity.
+However, most of them were converted to Christianity and assimilated into Afro population.
 In the last few decades, the population of Hindus in Jamaica decreased steeply.
 In the 1970s, 5,000 identified themselves as Hindus.
+With there population further declining to 1,453, according to the 2001 census.
 Since then, the Hindu population of Jamaica has risen and it has become the second largest religion (after Christianity) in Jamaica.
 Diwali (pronounced Divali), the festival of lights, is celebrated in Jamaica every year.
-There were 1,453 Hindus in Jamaica according to the 2001 census.
 The 2011 Census showed that the number of Hindus in Jamaica increased by 383 people to be at 1,836 adherents.
 Hinduism's share of the total Jamaican population increased from 0.06% in 2001 to 0.07% of the population in 2011.